-The difference between a Rolando fracture and a Bennett fracture is that with a Rolando fracture the base of the metatarsal is fractured into 2 or 3 fragments (occasionally more).
+The difference between a Rolando fracture and a Bennett fracture is that with a Rolando fracture the base of the metacarpal is fractured into 2 or 3 fragments (occasionally more).
 This is known as a T or Y shaped fracture due to its appearance.

 Treatment of a Rolando fracture

 Surgery is almost always required.
 It is essential the all the bone fragments are put back in place and pinned or screwed if needed.

 The procedure involves realigning the bone fragments and then fixing them with either internal wires or pins, or an external frame and pins.
 The joint is then immobilized in a thumb spica cast (where the thumb is kept separate from the hand) for 4 to 6 weeks.

 When the cast is removed, the patient is referred to a physiotherapist, physical therapist or similar who will help mobilize the joint as well as giving some home exercises for strength and mobility.
 When getting back to the sport, the use of a protective thumb splint or support is recommended.

 Mr. Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon talks about surgery for a Rolando Fracture.

 Both a Rolando fracture and Bennett's fracture are unstable fractures at the base of the thumb.